giannis-ml/giannis-ml/README.md

 :pushpin: I am very keen of learning new technologies, new tool that i can use in order to make my work more efficient, more simple and more expandable.
 At the same time i enjoy to study and work upon how software is build in bottom, before i use the tools it provides me.

-:pushpin: Im my repositories you will find some of my academic assignments, some repositories that i used to train upon new technologies, the scientific paper from one very interesting Research i completed in coordination with my team, and much more ... :smiley: __
+:pushpin: Im my repositories you will find some of my academic assignments, some repositories that i used to train upon new technologies, the scientific paper from one very interesting Research i completed in coordination with my team, and more ... :smiley: __

 ## 🌐 Socials: